 Pricing Data for Agriculture

-You can get indicative pricing from FRED and from the Pink Data.
-This demonstrates the variability of prices over time.
-You can use the commodity price database and the automatic downloads.
+You can get indicative pricing of agriculture commodities from FRED (Federal Reserve Economic Database) and from the the world bank Pink Data.
+Analysis of data with these files demonstrates the variability of prices over time.
+In the two different files below you can use the commodity price databases I develop and press the buttons to download current data.
 Alternatively you can use the comprehensive stock price database file.
 The files for downloading are available for download below.

 The screenshots illustrate the type of pricing data and the volatility of the agricultural prices.